Satoyo08/Arabidopsis_H3K4me1/README.md

 - **Are you looking for the formatted data table behind scatter plot of Figure1. d?** Please use data/Figure1/ChIP1_RPKM.txt and data/Figure1/ChIP1_RPM.txt.
 - Are you looking for browser tracks?
 Sorry, we didn't upload them in GEO nor here (we might in future)-  tell us (soya[at]ucdavis.edu) what you need and we'll email you.

 Can't find what you are looking for?
 Pardon my bad code annotation!
-Please ask via issue section of github or contact soya[at]ucdavis.edu ;)
+Please ask us via "Issues" section of GitHub or contact soya[at]ucdavis.edu ;)